notcamelcase01/ImageMeasure/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/f065c4a7-a024-4309-acd7-dcb43757bd77" />

-Example of floor disntaces estimation is shown below , all distances can we cross-checked from real life badminton court distances
+Example of floor distances estimation is shown below , all distances can be cross-checked from real life badminton court distances

 <img width="500"  alt="image" src="https://github.com/user-attachments/assets/8d1258ac-5212-408a-b233-d49e24525953" />

 ### Estimation of required distance

-After calibration we can get disntace between given **two points** on floor but how do we get those two points, in case of broad jump we track a marker placed at ankles of player the starting frame and ending frame is chosen, we also use AI - Pose estimatoin (YOLO) to narrow down on area where we have to search for marker.
-It is color based object detection that quantize image into 7 colors and depending on color of marker we chose one of the 7 color to detect marker
+After calibration we can get distance between **two points** on floor but how do we get those two points, in case of broad jump we track a **marker** placed at ankles of participant the starting frame and ending frame of jump is chosen, we also use AI - Pose estimatoin (YOLO) to narrow down on area where we have to search for marker.
+It is color based object detection that quantize image into 7 colors and depending on color of marker we chose one of the 7 color to detect marker.

 https://github.com/user-attachments/assets/8ca7a34d-6a3a-4435-b916-86c3047dce4e